-1373 A FLUSH op-code is used to establish an Arbitration Master for the ring when the package enters the

-Package Ready state or when the TOKEN is not received within the specified timeout.
-T8.
-This op-code shall generate IDLE op-codes until the transmission is complete and then process the FLUSH op-code as
+- 1683 A FLUSH op-code is used to establish an Arbitration Master for the ring when the package enters the - 1684 Package Ready state or when the TOKEN is not received within the specified timeout, T8.
+This op-code - is further explained in 7.2.5. - 1686 If the package receives a FLUSH op-code while it is in the middle of transmitting a packet onto NC-SI, it - shall generate IDLE op-codes until the transmission is complete and then process the FLUSH op-code as - 1688 described.